-The Head and Neck Squamous Cell Carcinoma CPG was developed collaboratively through the efforts of an expert panel that convened to discuss the current therapeutic landscape.
+The head and neck squamous cell carcinoma (HNSCC) CPG was developed collaboratively through the efforts of an expert panel that convened to discuss the current therapeutic landscape.
 This CPG provides recommendations for FDA-approved immunotherapies for head and neck squamous cell carcinoma, as well as discussion of promising emerging treatment modalities and patient quality of life issues.